conmulligan/Flash.swift/README.md

 ## Usage

+For an interactive example that you can build and run, check out the Xcode project in the `Example` directory.

 ### Basic example

 Showing a flash message can be as simple as creating a `FlashView` instance and calling the `show()` function: